 - 1. Carefully scrape off excess stain. - 2.
 First, clean with cool water and allow to dry completely. - 3.
-If a stain remains, follow instructions for Multi-Purpose Interior Cleaner.
+If a stain remains, follow the cleaner instructions described earlier.

 Cleaning Vinyl

 Use warm water and a clean cloth.

 - Rub with a clean, damp cloth to remove dirt.
 You may have to do it more than once. - Things like tar, asphalt and shoe polish will stain if you don't get them off quickly.
 Use a clean cloth and a vinyl/leather cleaner.
 See your dealer for this product.